turingschool/curriculum/source/projects/blogger.markdown

 Next, [create a repository](https://github.com/new) for the project and on the command line do;

 {% terminal %}
-$git init
+$ git init
-$git add .
+$ git add .
-$git commit -m "first blogger commit"
+$ git commit -m "first blogger commit"
-$git remote add origin git@github.com:your_github_username/your_repository_name.git
+$ git remote add origin git@github.com:your_github_username/your_repository_name.git
-$git push -u origin master
+$ git push -u origin master
 {% endterminal %}

 Congratulations!
 You have pushed the code to your Github repository.
 At any time in the future you can backtrack to this commit and refer to your project in this state.
 We'll cover this in further detail later on.

 ## I1: Form-based Workflow